tm-LBenson/reading-notes/401-notes/Bash-practice.md

 >A file or directory location in relation to the root of the file system.

 ### More About Files - Find out some interesting characteristics of files and directories in a Linux environment.
+Using ls after each command is a way to ensure you do not have typos.
+Using tab to auto complete is another way to prevent mistakes when navigating the terminal.
   > Linux is a great tool to manipulate files
 > - file
 > obtain information about what type of file a file or directory is.